Sidonie Goossens

 Annie Sidonie Goossens OBE (19 October 1899 – 15 December 2004) was one of Britain's most enduring harpists.
 She made her professional debut in 1921, was a founder member of the BBC Symphony Orchestra and went on to play for more than half a century until her retirement in 1981.

 The Goossens family

 She was born in Liscard, Wallasey, Cheshire, a member of the famous Goossens musical family that had emigrated to Britain from Belgium in the 19th century.
 Her father and grandfather were both conductors, both called Eugène.
-Her brother Sir Eugene Goossens made an international conducting career in the mid-20th century and was also a composer.
-He spent many years working in Australia as the director of the NSW Conservatorium of Music and chief conductor of the Sydney Symphony.
+Her brother Sir Eugene Goossens was a composer and conductor who spent many years working in Australia as the director of the NSW Conservatorium of Music and chief conductor of the Sydney Symphony.
 Her brother Léon was an eminent oboist and her sister Marie Goossens was also a distinguished harpist.
-In 1916, her brother Adolphe, a gifted French horn player was killed in action.
+In 1916, her brother Adolphe, a gifted French horn player, was killed in action at the Somme at the age of 20.